WordPress/gutenberg/packages/create-block/README.md

 #### `assetsPath`

 This setting is useful when your template scaffolds a block that uses static assets like images or fonts, which should not be processed.
 It provides the path pointing to the location where assets are located.
+They will be copied to the `assets` subfolder in the generated plugin.

 _Example:_